How to Start a WordPress Blog on Bluehost – 2019 Edition

 Step 4 – Install WordPress

 Then its time for you to install WordPress.
 This is done automatically, but you need to choose a theme for your site and a name.
 The different themes have different layout and functionalities.
 So look at the pictures and the description and pick the one you like.
 And remember, this can easily be changed later.
-In the beginning, a good website design is not important.
+In the beginning, a good website design is not important in the beginning.
 Your writing is important.

 You have picked the theme and now its time to build your site!